Fighting Allegations Of Controlled Substances Violations

-Indiana drug crimes include manufacturing, possessing, dealing, and delivering controlled substances.
+Indiana drug crimes include manufacturing, possessing, dealing and delivering controlled substances.
 Anyone found guilty of unlawfully making or supplying drugs could face harsh penalties, including incarceration and/or fines.
-The exact punishments a judge can impose depend on the alleged offense and the substance involved.
+The exact punishments that a judge can impose depend on the alleged offense and the substance involved.
 If you have been accused of a drug crime, you may have options for fighting your charge.
-Allow a criminal defense lawyer to review your case and discuss legal avenues that can be explored.
+Allow our criminal defense lawyer to review your case and discuss legal avenues that can be explored.

 At the Law Office of B.D.
 Williams, we recognize that going through the criminal justice system can be frightening and stressful.
 It may even seem like the odds are stacked against you.
 Our Indianapolis drug crimes lawyer levels the playing field by delivering dedicated and aggressive legal representation.
-We stand by your side, fighting every step of the way to protect your rights and future.
-Because we practice only criminal defense, we have in-depth insight into this law area that can benefit your case.
-We are ready to put our talents and knowledge to work for you.
+He stands by your side, fighting every step of the way to protect your rights and future.
+Because he practices only criminal defense, he has in-depth insight into this law area that can benefit your case.
+Our attorney is ready to put his talents and knowledge to work for you.

 Types of Drug Crimes We Handle

 Indiana has various laws concerning controlled substance offenses.
 Regardless of the violation, it’s vital to have an attorney on your case who knows how to handle these charges.